tsalb/lwc-utils/README.md

 For VSCode and SFDX setup see steps (1 and 2) from the [official lwc-recipes repo](https://github.com/trailheadapps/lwc-recipes#installing-recipes-using-salesforce-dx).
 Once you have the SFDX CLI set up and Authed into a Dev Hub you can then:

-1) Open VSCode, then open terminal with `` ctrl+` `` then clone lwc-utils.
+1) Clone this repo to a desired directory.

 ```
 git clone https://github.com/tsalb/lwc-utils
 ```

+2) Open VSCode (with a Dev Hub already connected), and open the `lwc-utils` folder.

-2) Use [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to `SFDX: Create a Default Scratch Org` .
+3) Use [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to `SFDX: Create a Default Scratch Org` .

-3) Use Command Palette to `SFDX: Push Source to Default Scratch Org`.
+4) Use Command Palette to `SFDX: Push Source to Default Scratch Org`.

-4) Use Command Palette to `SFDX: Open Default Org`.
+5) Use Command Palette to `SFDX: Open Default Org`.

 ## Service Components Framework (Aura)

-See [Readme](https://github.com/tsalb/sfdc-lightning-service-components#dataservice-usage-example) for any Aura component usage.
+See the [readme](https://github.com/tsalb/sfdc-lightning-service-components#dataservice-usage-example) on the old repository.

 ## Datatable Service (LWC @wire and imperative)